make-42/copybara/README.md

  - Ability to toggle it on and off by running `copybara --toggle` (so that it can be keybound)
  - More to come

+## Install
+There's a Nix flake for this project in this repository for easy installation.
+And there is also an AUR package for Arch Linux users: `ontake-copybara-git`

 ## Config
 Configuration files are located at `~/.config/ontake/copybara/config.yml` An example configuration file is created on first launch.